Albrtito/ObsidianNotes/02-Atomic/1745501224 - Theorem - Conditional probability.md

 $$
 + With the given formula we are asking, what is the probability of A knowing the probability of B?
 + We can ask ourselves what is the probability of A for any value that Y can take, then we’ll obtain the [[1745501051 - Conditional distribution|Conditional distribution]] of X knowing Y.
++ A redistribution of this formula creates the [[1745503400 - Probability product rule|Probability product rule]]
++ And by using this rule we get the
 ***